International Group Insurance For Expats

 by David G. Tompkins, CLU

 Sending an employee overseas is a huge investment for an organization—large or small.
 Most firms don’t realize that the cost of a failed overseas assignment can often run past $500,000 once all the costs are accounted for.
-Thus, it makes a lot of sense to invest in an employee’s financial safety net—his or her international group insurance.
+Thus, it makes a lot of sense to invest in an employee’s financial safety net—his or her international group insurance plans for expats.

 Some expat employers operating offshore use a local insurance company, but this can be fraught with inconvenience and danger.
 In many countries, supervisory bodies or cartel arrangements strictly regulate insurance firms.
 Other nations may have blocked currencies or significant foreign exchange regulations.
 It must be asked whether the employee really wants to receive his or her benefits in a fragile currency.
 Of course, this could also be said of the U.S. dollar of late.
 This is not a problem if the insurance company is reimbursing health or dental expenses, but currency payments for life and disability insurance for an expatriate should be made in a stable currency, such as U.S. dollars, euro, or U.K. pounds.
 In addition, employees may not be in a particular country long enough to qualify for membership in the local insurance plan,or there may be a citizenship requirement.
 Having a pooled offshore plan simplifies reporting, administration, and communication because the benefit manager will have one single-source clearinghouse and will not have to negotiate with several foreign insurers.
 Finally, companies must decide whether they wish to deal with a highly stable European or North American insurance company or a company from a less stable country.